Contact Info

 Beam Steering

 The beam steering option uses the sounder's beam width information, together with the pitch and roll data and the sensor position offsets, to calculate the new position of the beam on the bottom.
 We recommend to use this option when there is a lot of motion and you are using an echo sounder transducer with a low beam width.
-The beam angles for your sounder can be found in the documentation of your sounder.
+The beam angles for your sounder can be found in its documentation.
 Please note that this beam angle(s) depend on the transducer used with the sounder, so you might want to double check with the manufacturer of the transducer as well.
 Common ranges for high frequency transducers are 3-8 degrees, while they are usually wider at lower frequencies, in the range from 8 till 24 degrees.

 Heave